-If you are caring for someone you may be able to get respite care to give carers a break from their role.
-Day respite can be provided to offer short period of respite:
+If you are caring for someone, you may be able to get respite care to give carers a break from their role.

 - through support at home

-To discuss your respite needs contact your care manager and they will carry out an assessment to see if you could use respite care services.
+To discuss your respite needs contact your Care Manager or Carers First.
+They will carry out an assessment to see if you are eligible.

-If you do not have a care manager please contact us by emailing email@example.com or phone 01634 334 466
+If you do not have a care manager contact us by emailing firstname.lastname@example.org or phone 01634 334 466.

 The Carers’ Relief Service in Strood offers a short break to carers who look after adults with learning disabilities who live at home.
 It aims to give flexibility based on the needs of the main carer and the person they care for.